davidbalbert/goshort/README.md

 # Go Short!

-A simple URL shortener in Go.
+A simple URL shortener written in Go.

 ## License